sigfox/sensit-sdk/README.md

 ```
 dfu-util -a 0 -s 0x08000000:leave -D bin/sensit_discovery_vX.X.X.bin
 ```
-Replace `X.X.X` with the current version of the Discovery firmware available in the `bin` folder.
+Replace `X.X.X` with the current version of the Discovery firmware available in the `bin` folder of the full SDK archive.

 ## Version